ivan-borovets/Certified-Self-Study/README.md

 # Certified-Self-Study
 A collection of certificate-granting online courses that I have completed.\
 Stars indicate my personal rating of the quality of the course from 0 to 5.\
-The course description is available by clicking on the line.
+The course description is available by clicking on the line.\
+\
+Please note that course lengths are provided by the course authors and most likely indicate the minimum time required to complete the course.
+In practice, some courses may take at least twice as long to complete.

 ## Statistics
 - <details>